New Mexico Move Over Laws

 Can violating move over laws raise your insurance?

 With any traffic conviction in New Mexico, you’ll most likely pay the $117 fine, and the guilty plea will be transmitted directly to the New Mexico Motor Vehicle Division.
-That stain on your official driving record has a high probability of raising your insurance premium.
+That stain on your official New Mexico driving record has a high probability of raising your insurance premium.

 Driving safely is paramount to protecting others, yourself, and your car when you’re on the road, which is why insurance companies factor in your proven ability to follow the rules when it comes to your coverage rates.
-Make sure to drive mindfully and avoid any instances that can drive up your monthly insurance payments.

 “I have a really bad record, so all of my previous insurance quotes were pretty high.
 I started using